Trauma Survivors Network - provided by ATS

 Counseling services: Referrals for counseling services are available to support mental health and emotional wellbeing.

-NextSteps Services: Online program that provides support in managing lifestyle changes and exploring difficult emotions that follow a serious physical injury.
+NextSteps Services: Online program with live chats that provides support in managing lifestyle changes and exploring difficult emotions that follow a serious physical injury.

 TSN Coordinator